 The Tragic Real Life Story Of Val Kilmer

 Val Kilmer's first acting job was a TV ad for hamburgers.
 He walked off the set because he could not get into his character's "motivation," according to The Telegraph.
 He was 12 years old.
-15 years later Top Gun made him a global superstar — yet he hated the film and clashed with Tom Cruise.
-The star of The Saint, a devout Christian scientist, has made anything but a pious impression.
-Batman Forever director Joel Schumacher told Premiere Magazine that Kilmer was "the most psychologically disturbed human being I have ever worked with."
+15 years later "Top Gun" made him a global superstar — yet he hated the film and clashed with Tom Cruise.
+The star of "The Saint," a devout Christian scientist, has made anything but a pious impression.
+"Batman Forever" director Joel Schumacher told Premiere Magazine that Kilmer was "the most psychologically disturbed human being I have ever worked with."
 Rumors flew that he once nearly torched a crew member with a cigarette.
 His outbursts became so notorious insiders dubbed him "psycho Kilmer."

-Nevertheless, the actor's IMDB page is still soaring.
-Frenemy Tom Cruise even agreed to reunite with the "Iceman" for a Top Gun sequel.
+Frenemy Tom Cruise even agreed to reunite with the "Iceman" for a "Top Gun" sequel.
 Maybe that's because the "psycho" in question is also one of the biggest talents of his generation.
-Or maybe, it's fear we could lose this difficult man.
+Or maybe it was fear of soon losing this difficult man.

-A young Val Kilmer's family crumbles
+A young Val Kilmer's family crumbled

 "There's nothing good about divorce," Val Kilmer told The Telegraph of his own failed marriage.
 But the iconic film star also comes from a broken home himself.
 Kilmer grew up affluent in Los Angeles, the son of an aerospace equipment distributor and real estate developer.
-But when he was nine, his parents' marriage crumbled and he went to live with his father Eugene, his older brother Mark, and his younger brother Wesley.
+But when he was nine, his parents' marriage crumbled, and he went to live with his father Eugene, his older brother Mark, and his younger brother Wesley.

 Kilmer says the breakup of his family and home took a toll on him emotionally and strained his relationship with his father.
 "I was quiet," he says.
 "More contemplative than outgoing ...
 Things didn't go well between me and my father for a very long time."